Ospemifene

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• Ospemifene demonstrated no statistical difference in safety outcomes compared to other active therapies for postmenopausal women with VVA, with posttreatment endometrial thickness values remaining below the clinical threshold of 4 mm, and no cases of endometrial carcinoma or hyperplasia observed in trials up to 52 weeks.
+• Ospemifene demonstrated a favorable safety profile in the treatment of GSM and VVA, with post-treatment endometrial thickness remaining within the recognized safe range (under 4 mm) and no cases of endometrial carcinoma or hyperplasia observed after up to 52 weeks of treatment.